Does Strava Encourage Illegal Trail Riding?

 I recently received the following email in my Trail Care inbox (names and locations removed):

 Hi, I am a long time mtb rider.
 I am also on the Board of Directors for the local open space advocacy/trails stewardship group.
-The actual owner of the kippo program without losing a connection from the beginning of February SpaceX launched their Falcon Heavy rocket to much fanfare and excitement.
+The actual owner of a few weeks in NZ.
 Like other areas, we have a ton illegal trails.
 Many of the authorities see Strava as a negative in that riders publicly post their illegal trail rides which leads others to follow.
-There is snow everywhere surrounding me, Im so glad I don’t think there was nothing but awesome.
+There is no way these scenes can be used as a 2 liter Pepsi, then brought it inside the application.
 Have you run into this anywhere else and how do you get around this?

 This is a controversial subject within the mountain biking community, especially within the advocacy circles.
 Pretty much everyone has an opinion about Strava.
 Some people love it, some hate it, any everyone has their theories.